-- implications of COVID-19 on the operations and financial performance of the Company, as well the implications for macro socioeconomic trends; - competition, market conditions and the activities of competitors and customers, including the expansion or contraction of key categories (including plant protein); - the health status of livestock, including the impact of potential pandemics; - international trade and access to markets, as well as social, political and economic dynamics affecting same; - availability of and access to capital; - decision respecting the return of capital to shareholders; - the execution of capital projects, including cost, schedule and regulatory variables; - food safety, consumer liability and product recalls; - cyber security and the maintenance and operation of the Company's information systems and processes; - climate change; - strategic risk management, including the outcome of the analysis of the plant protein category; - acquisitions and divestitures; - · fluctuations in the debt and equity markets; - · fluctuations in interest rates and currency exchange rates; - pension assets and liabilities; - cyclical nature of the cost and supply of hogs and the competitive nature of the pork market generally; - · the effectiveness of commodity and interest rate hedging strategies; - impact of changes in the market value of the biological assets and hedging instruments; - the supply management system for poultry in Canada; - availability of plant protein ingredients; - intellectual property, including product innovation, product development, brand strategy and trademark protection; - consolidation of operations and focus on protein; - the use of contract manufacturers; - reputation; - weather; - compliance with government regulation and adapting to changes in laws; - actual and threatened legal claims; - consumer trends and changes in consumer tastes and buying patterns; - environmental regulation and potential environmental liabilities; - consolidation in the retail environment; - employment matters, including complying with employment laws across multiple jurisdictions, the potential for work stoppages due to non-renewal of collective agreements, recruiting and retaining qualified personnel, reliance on key personnel and succession planning; - pricing of products; - managing the Company's supply chain; - changes in International Financial Reporting Standards and other accounting standards that the Company is required to adhere to for regulatory purposes; and - other factors as set out under the heading "Risk Factors" in the Company's Management Discussion and Analysis for the year ended December 31, 2021.
+- implications of COVID-19 and post-pandemic recovery on the operations and financial performance of the Company, as well the ongoing implications for macro socio-economic trends; - macro economic trends, including inflation, recessionary indicators, labour availability and labour market dynamics and international trade trends; - competition, market conditions, and the activities of competitors and customers, including the expansion or contraction of key categories. pork market dynamics and Japan export margins; - cybersecurity and maintenance and operation of the Company's information systems, processes and data, recovery, restoration and long term impacts of the cybersecurity event, the risk of future cybersecurity events, actions of third parties, risks of data exfiltration, effectiveness of business continuity planning and execution, and availability of insurance; - the health status of livestock, including the impact of potential pandemics; - international trade and access to markets and supplies, as well as social, political and economic dynamics, including the war in Ukraine; - operating performance, including manufacturing operating levels, fill rates and penalties; - · availability of and access to capital, and compliance with credit facility covenants; - · decision respecting the return of capital to shareholders; - the execution of capital projects, including cost, schedule and regulatory variables, all of which impact expected returns on investment; - food safety, consumer liability and product recalls; - climate change, climate regulation and the Company's sustainability performance; - strategic risk management, including execution of the Adjusted EBITDA neutral strategy in the plant protein segment; - acquisitions and divestitures; - fluctuations in the debt and equity markets; - fluctuations in interest rates and currency exchange rates; - pension assets and liabilities; - cyclical nature of the cost and supply of hogs and the competitive nature of the pork market generally; - the effectiveness of commodity and interest rate hedging strategies; - impact of changes in the market value of the biological assets and hedging instruments; - · the supply management system for poultry in Canada; - availability of plant protein ingredients; - intellectual property, including product innovation, product development, brand strategy and trademark protection; - consolidation of operations and focus on protein; - the use of contract manufacturers; - reputation;

+- weather; - · compliance with government regulation and adapting to changes in laws; - actual and threatened legal claims; - · consumer trends and changes in consumer tastes and buying patterns; - environmental regulation and potential environmental liabilities; - · consolidation in the retail environment; - employment matters, including complying with employment laws across multiple jurisdictions, the potential for work stoppages due to non-renewal of collective agreements, recruiting and retaining qualified personnel, reliance on key personnel and succession planning; - pricing of products; - managing the Company's supply chain; - changes in International Financial Reporting Standards and other accounting standards that the Company is required to adhere to for regulatory purposes; and - other factors as set out under the heading "Risk Factors" in the Company's Management Discussion and Analysis for the year ended December 31, 2022.